justingrant94/BackEnd--Project4/README.md

 **Frontend**

 Once the backend was completed and working within insomnia, I linked it to the frontend and started building.
 Again, this was a daunting task and quite exciting as I really wanted the final product to be quite impressive but at the same time I had to be quite realistic as this was my first time creating a full stack site.
 I wanted to try and make the site as responsive as possible on all screen sizes, which I was not too sure how I would achieve, but I knew that Google would be my best friend for a task like this.
-For the frontend, I focused on creating the Navbar, set out the routes within the App.js file, and also made sure that i created the HomePage first, I thought of cloning the NBA website but once i gave it deep thought I wanted to create the website in my own way.
+For the frontend, I focused on creating the Navbar, set out the routes within the App.js file, and also made sure that i created the HomePage first, I thought of cloning the NBA website but once I gave it deep thought I wanted to create the website in my own way.

 Here is a snippet to show  the conditional formatting, checking to see if the user is logged in.